kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Notable changes between versions of this draft.

 ## moq-transfork-03
+- Broadcast and Track have been merged.
-- Broadcast Path consists of byte slices instead of a string.
+- Tracks now have a variable length path instead of a (broadcast, name) tuple
 - ANNOUNCE contains a status instead of toggling.
 - ANNOUNCE contains the suffix instead of the full path.